Brenda Mori, BScPT, MSc, PhD

 Brenda Mori (Associate Professor, Teaching Stream) is the Director of Clinical Education and Community Affairs at the Department of Physical Therapy at the University of Toronto and leads the clinical education curriculum for the Entry level MScPT degree program.
 She graduated from U of T with a BScPT degree and an MSc and PhD degree with the Rehabilitation Sciences Institute.
-She is also the Director of the Education Scholars program with the Centre for Faculty Development, at Unity Health Toronto - St. Michael’s Hospital and the Faculty of Medicine at University of Toronto.
-Brenda led the development of the Canadian Physiotherapy Assessment of Clinical Performance (ACP) for physical therapy students during clinical education and is currently working on developing the ACP 2.0
+She is also the Program Lead for the Education Scholars program with the Centre for Faculty Development, at Unity Health Toronto - St. Michael’s Hospital and the Faculty of Medicine at University of Toronto.
+Brenda led the development of the Canadian Physiotherapy Assessment of Clinical Performance (ACP) for physical therapy students during clinical education and is currently working on developing the ACP 2.0.

 Miller E, Mori B, Nonoyama M, Vaza P, Brooks D. Assessing the content validity of the Physical Therapy Competence Assessment for Airway Suctioning (PT-CAAS) in chronic and community care settings.
 Canadian Journal of Respiratory, Critical Care, and Sleep Medicine.
 2021 Feb 8:1-9.

 Hall M, Mori B, Norman K, Proctor P, Murphy S, Bredy H. How Do I Choose a Job?
 Factors Influencing the Career and Employment Decisions of Physiotherapy Graduates in Canada.
 Physiotherapy Canada.
 2020 May 23(aop):e20190059.